ManishAdithya/Sample2/README.md

 **Fields**

-Button f927b: Button that the user clicks to trigger login.
+*Button f927b*: Button that the user clicks to trigger login.

 EditText f928c: EditText where the user inputs the username.